wp-plugins/formspammertrap-for-comments/readme.txt

 == Changelog ==

+= 1.06 =
+* released 25 Jul 2015
+* fixed bug where the name/email fields would be truncated into the 'label' area if you selected the 'wrap required' function
+* added option to add commenter's name to the Reply link text
+* added option to show (or not) the 'allowed HTML code' text under the comment text box
+* added option to remove all HTML tags from all fields
+* added option to change the Reply To text
+* added option to change the Cancel Reply text
+* more code efficiencies

 = 1.05 =
 * released 6 Mar 2015
 * fixed an obscure problem that caused improper redirecting on some versions of Internet Explorer.